 Warrior- Warrior is an Eastern red-tailed hawk (Buteo jamaicensis borealis).
 Eastern red-tailed hawks are typically light in coloration with a white chest and dark belly band of feathers.
 Warrior is originally from Alabama, but he has lived with us since 2011.
-While we are unsure of Warrior’s exact age, we know he’s an older bird because of his dark chocolate colored eyes.
-Warrior enjoys target training, playing with sticks, and watching the trees sway from his window.
+While we are unsure of his exact age, we know he’s an older bird because of his dark chocolate colored eyes.
+He enjoys target training, playing with sticks, and watching the trees sway from his window.
 His favorite foods are mice and rabbits- you can help us get these by sponsoring Warrior.

 Sitka- Sitka is an Alaskan/British Columbian subspecies of red-tailed hawk (Buteo jamaicensis alascensis) from Yakutat, Alaska.
-He spent a brief period of time living in Sitka, Alaska (where his name comes from) before moving to the Haines.
+He spent a brief time living in Sitka, Alaska before moving to the Haines.
 Alaskan red-tailed hawks are known for their rusty red chest and darker coloration.
 While Sitka’s age is unknown, he’s been living at the ABEF since 2010.
 His favorite activities include taking walks and watching songbirds from his window.
 He also enjoys stretching his wings in the sun and taking baths.
 His favorite foods are quail and rabbit- you can help us make sure he has plenty of these by sponsoring Sitka.

 Sitka’s sponsor’s are: Janet Dickerson, the Ritzinger family, and Marsha Taylor

 Identification: Red-tailed hawks (Buteo jamaicensis) are the most common raptor in North America.
 They are relatively large, stocky hawks with broad, fairly rounded wings and a wingspan of about four feet.
 Plumage can be incredibly variable (from very pale to almost black) and there are 16 recognized subspecies across the Americas and Caribbean.
 The rusty-red tail is the distinguishing feature, however juveniles and some sub-species such as the Harlan’s hawk (B.j. harlani) found in the Pacific Northwest and the Krider’s hawk (B.j. kriderii) found in the Southwest may not have a red-tail.
 Red-tailed hawks are commonly seen perched on fences, powerlines, streetlights, trees,etc. while looking for their next meal.
 They are also commonly seen soaring with their wings held at a slight U-shape.
 Red-tails have four notched primary feathers that can be viewed when they are soaring.